-The Aruma team have answered some of the most commonly asked questions about the NDIS and the changes it brings.
+The Aruma team have answered some of the most commonly asked questions about the NDIS.

 The National Disability Insurance Scheme is called the NDIS.
 It’s a new way for people with a disability, under the age of 65, to get the care and supports they need.

 The NDIS is for people with a permanent and significant disability which impacts on their ability to take part in everyday activities.

 If you are eligible, you will work out what reasonable and necessary supports you need to live your life and achieve your goals.
 You’ll then receive funding to pay for these supports.

 Before the NDIS was introduced, disability services in Australia had been a lottery.

 The funding you received depended on how, when and where you acquired your disability, as well as where you lived.
 Some people got enough funding, some people got none!
 Really, it was all just a bit unfair!

 So, after they held an enquiry, the Federal Government agreed that people with a disability deserved a fairer system.
 And, more control!